 How can I apply?

-Your application may be completed through this online form
+Your application may be completed through an online form once it become available in the fall of 2025.

 If you have any questions, please reach out to Office of Sustainability at sustainability@lafayette.edu